 Open the cap with the washer symbol on it.
 Add washer fluid until the tank is full.
-See Engine Compartment Overview on page 10-8 for reservoir location.
+See Engine Compartment Overview \$\dip\$ 242 for reservoir location.

-- Do not use engine coolant (antifreeze) in the windshield washer.
+- Do not use washer fluid that contains any type of water repellent coating.
+This can cause the wiper blades to chatter or skip. - Do not use engine coolant (antifreeze) in the windshield washer.
 It can damage the windshield washer system and paint. - Do not mix water with ready-to-use washer fluid.
 Water can cause the solution to freeze and damage the washer fluid tank and other parts of the washer system.